opis/docs/closure/4.x/objects.md

 echo $object->test(); // it works
 ```

-But we often have to deal with code that we cannot control because it is from a third party.
+We often have to deal with code that we cannot control because it is from a third party.
 Don't worry, you can add custom serializers for any class, or you can overwrite existing serializers,
 by using the `setCustom` method.
 The method receives as parameters the class name, serialization function
 and deserialization function.